-I love mentoring and training emerging coaches how to be great ADHD coaches and create their profitable and sustainable coaching business.
-Having been a coach for over 12 years, I know how much coaching can make a positive difference in people’s lives and I want to do everything I can to make sure there are great coaches out there serving our community.
+I love mentoring and training emerging coaches to be great ADHD coaches and create profitable and sustainable coaching businesses.
+Having been a coach for 20+ years, I know how much coaching can make a positive difference in people’s lives, and I want to do everything I can to ensure great coaches serve our community.

-So, in a time when coaching is becoming widely known and the need for ADHD coaches is increasing, which direction should a person go if they want to become an ADHD coach?
+So, when coaching is becoming widely known, and the need for ADHD coaches is increasing, which direction should a person go if they want to become an ADHD coach?
 Here are my thoughts:

 There is a difference in what you can bring to the coaching session when you have become a certified coach.
-Coaches who have invested the money, energy and a couple of years training to become a certified ADHD coach are going to be more skilled, experienced and professional than someone who hasn’t gone through that rigorous process.
+Coaches who have invested the money, energy, and a couple of years of training to become an accredited ADHD coach will be more skilled, experienced, and professional than someone who hasn’t gone through that rigorous process.
 Coach training takes your life experiences and teaches you how to incorporate them into the coaching model.
-Coach training honors your expertise in other areas of your life and helps you mold these to use in your coaching to serve your clients.
-Without this training, you may be providing comfort, lending an ear or giving advice, but you are not skilled at eliciting your client’s wisdom, honoring them as fully capable or truly empowering them to make lasting changes in their lives.
+In addition, coach training honors your expertise in other areas of your life and helps you mold these to use in your coaching to serve your clients.
+Without this training, you may be providing comfort, lending an ear, or giving advice.
+Still, you would need to be more skilled at eliciting your client’s wisdom, honoring them as fully capable, or genuinely empowering them to make lasting changes.

 More and more people are asking about credentials.
-When I first started coaching 12 years ago, the profession of coaching was just emerging and I rarely got asked if I had a coaching certification or not.
-In the past five years I have noticed this changing.
-It is not uncommon now for me to be asked about my training and experience.
-Potential clients are becoming informed consumers, interviewing multiple coaches and asking great questions.
-Thanks to organizational and leader support, our community is becoming educated about ADHD coaching and learning that there is a difference between the quality and skill of well trained certified coaches.
+When I started coaching, the profession was emerging, and I rarely got asked if I had a coaching certification.
+In the past ten years, I have noticed this change.
+It is common for me to be asked about my training and experience.
+Potential clients are becoming informed consumers, interviewing multiple coaches, and asking great questions.
+Thanks to organizational and leader support, our community is becoming educated about ADHD coaching and learning that there is a difference between the quality and skill of well-trained certified coaches.

 Certified coaches are pushing to have the laws changed.
-Coaches who have put in the long hours and financial investment into making sure they are professionally trained will continue to lead the way and lobby for the privilege of using the title “coach.”
-I see a day, not too far off in the future, when being certified or credentialed will be a requirement for using the title “coach.”
+However, coaches who have put in the long hours and financial investment into ensuring they are professionally trained will continue to lead the way and lobby for the privilege of using the title “coach.”
+I see a day not too far off when being certified or credentialed will require using the title “coach.”